They say the only constant is change, and that’s never been more true than when you’re dealing with technology.

-One of the long-time browsers that’s been a mainstay in offices forever is soon due for retirement.
+One of the long-time browsers that have been a mainstay in offices forever is soon due for retirement.

 While Internet Explorer may not yet have reached its end of life, it is losing support from a major platform very soon.
 Microsoft 365 will no longer support the browser in less than a year and Teams will no longer support it in less than a month.

 IE has been around since 1995, but when Microsoft brought out its new Edge browser in 2015, the writing was on the wall for Internet Explorer.
 For any offices that are still using the browser, now is the time to migrate your workflows to a new one.

 Before we go through the pertinent dates that you need to know, let’s discuss what “losing support” means.